GeekyGhost/S42-CutFlow/README.md

 **Available easings:** `linear`, `ease_in`, `ease_out`, `ease_in_out`, `ease_in_cubic`, `ease_out_cubic`, `ease_in_out_cubic`, `elastic_in`, `elastic_out`, `bounce`

 **Why this matters:** Speed ramping is the single most popular effect in modern short-form video editing.
 It's what gives TikToks and Reels their signature kinetic energy.
-The presets replicate CapCut's most-used speed curves — `bullet_time` alone covers 80% of dramatic slow-motion use cases.
+The presets replicate industry most-used speed curves — `bullet_time` alone covers 80% of dramatic slow-motion use cases.
 The custom keyframe string gives you frame-level control with proper easing functions, something that usually requires a full NLE's curve editor.

 **Use cases beyond video editing:** Create dynamic product demos with dramatic pauses on key features, build sports highlight reels with automatic slow-motion on impact moments, generate stylized AI video output with variable-speed playback.